tpersp/PiMonitor/README.md

 ### Via Web UI

 The recommended way to change resolution, FPS, streaming mode or authentication is via the **Configuration** page.
+You can also use it to pre-load or review Wi-Fi networks for other locations before you take the device offline.
 The UI talks to a small API service running locally on the Pi and applies your changes automatically by editing the config file and restarting the streaming service.

 ### Via Environment Variables